ricardoquesada/c64-commando-2084/README.md

 ### Findings

+#### Increased difficulty

+Apparently, the idea was to increase how frequent soldier shoot in each level.
+That includes the first level after completing the game.
+Either due to a bug, or due to a last minute fix, this behavior was disabled.

+See `SHOOT_FREQ_MASK` in [main.asm] for more info.

+#### Level 2

 Apparently, the original idea was to ship Commando with 4 levels instead of 3.
 There is a lot of code/data that indicates that a "level 2" (the levels that are shipped with Commando are level 0, 1 and 3) was in progress, or even finished.